-- Now, in the first drop down menu select “RTP/ MPEG transport stream” and in the second drop down menu select the format of your video and ensure other settings are same as in the image below – and click on “Add”.
+- Now, in the first drop-down menu select “RTP/ MPEG transport stream” and in the second drop-down menu select the format of your video and ensure other settings are the same as in the image below – and click on “Add”.

-- You will be able to see streaming start in your player window.
+- You will be able to see the streaming start in your player window.

 This was all that you have to do.
 You’ve configured your streaming settings – now it is time to check whether it works or not.